silverstripe/silverstripe-lessons-v4/README.md

 	//...
 ```

-Notice that we can use dot-seprated syntax to invoke methods on each field.
+Notice that we can use dot-separated syntax to invoke methods on each field.
 We know that `Region` is a `has_one`, so getting the `RegionID` is useless.
 We'll instead get the region's title, which is much more friendly. `Region.Title` translates to `$this->Region()->Title`.

 We also want to take advantage of the `Currency` field type that we used.
 Remember that it, too, returns an object.
 Most of the time, it just renders itself as a string, but we can invoke methods on it.
 In this, case the `Nice` method offered by the `Currency` class will give us a nicely formatted price with a currency symbol, commas, and decimal values.